 Transportation is currently offered to every student that lives outside the 2 mile radius

 (may be subject to change) of the school.
 Transportation information for accepted

 students is mailed home the week prior to the beginning of the school year.
-Here you can find more information regarding where bus stops are located, or call Ms. Lydia Peterson, Area Bus Supervisor at 818.344.5029.
+For information regarding transportation, click here.
+You can also contact Ms. Lydia Peterson or Ms. Nicole Johnson at 818.830.2285

 10. Do the younger students eat at the same time as the older students?